 COVID-19 vaccination guidance

-We encourage everyone who can be vaccinated to be vaccinated, but understand there are legitimate reasons for some people not to be vaccinated.
-This is in keeping with the Standards for the Dental Team, which require you to provide a safe environment for patients (1.5) and to manage the risks of your own health (9.2).
+We encourage everyone who can be vaccinated to be vaccinated.
+This is in keeping with the Standards for the Dental Team, which require you to provide a safe environment for patients (1.5) and to manage the risks posed to patients and colleagues by your health (9.2).
 This applies to dental professionals across the UK, in all settings.

-You should direct them towards relevant, reliable, sources of information to help them better understand the risks and benefits, for example the FAQ’s on vaccinations from the Department of Health and Social Care.
+Dental professionals should direct patients towards relevant, reliable, sources of information to help them better understand the risks and benefits, for example the FAQ’s on vaccinations from the Department of Health and Social Care (DHSC).

 The JCVI has also provided further information on vaccines and vaccinations procedures that patients may find useful.

-The UK government has made changes to the law that provide a route for health professionals who do not work with medicines to become vaccinators for seasonal influenza and COVID-19.
+The UK Government has made changes to the law that provide a route for health professionals who do not work with medicines to become vaccinators for seasonal influenza and COVID-19.
 The approach provides training and supervision.
-You will need to be sure your indemnity arrangement sufficiently covers the activity.
+Dental professionals will need to be sure their indemnity arrangement sufficiently covers the activity.

-You must not work with medicines unless you are trained, competent, indemnified, and legally entitled to do so.
+Dental professionals must not work with medicines unless they are trained, competent, indemnified, and legally entitled to do so.